What Is Xanax Detox?

 - Rebound symptoms

 Depending on how high of a dose the addicted was taking, more serious, life-threatening symptoms can appear, like seizures or erratic, psychotic reactions.
 Those symptoms are one reason why professionals recommend going through a medically-assisted detox.
 If someone tries to quit on their own, cold-turkey, they are more likely to relapse and less likely to try again.
+Additionally, they are more likely to experience dangerous side effects such as psychosis and seizures.
 Having a medical professional help wean them off over time can be the difference between long-term sobriety and a life of addiction.

 In the case of Xanax, people often use it as a way to treat anxiety and insomnia.
 That means that when they stop, they may begin to feel those symptoms come back.
+Rebound effects from Xanax typically last between 2-3 days.
 One of the biggest triggers for people whose Xanax prescriptions ends, is that they feel the disorders they were fighting return worse than before.
 Those symptoms can make the addicted feel like they need to medication to stay normal.
 However, they are better off talking to their doctor and letting them know that their problems have resurfaced.
 That way, they can be prescribed a weaker or lower dose to help maintain their symptoms until they pass.

 Take action & empower yourself